Stencyl/stencylpedia/chapter-3/challenge-solution.md

-> **NOTICE (October 2015):** The solution project does not open up in any recent version of Stencyl.
-We plan to fix this up, but this will take time and is low on our priority list.
-For the moment, we'd like to focus on updating the rest of Stencylpedia first.

 This is the solution to the Chapter 3 Challenge.
 We'll walk you through each step.

 [Return to the Chapter 3 Challenge](http://www.stencyl.com/help/view/chapter-3-challenge/)